-The number of landline phones means different phone numbers and not number of telephone equipment which are extensions of one line.
+Firstly, the number of landline phones means different phone numbers and not number of telephone equipment which are extensions of one line.
+Secondly, the number of computers also includes tablets and e-readers.
+Lastly, the number of motor vehicles also includes motorcycles.